How to Manage Your 401(k): Tips for All Investors

 There are some exceptions, depending on what you’ll use the withdrawn funds for.
 For example, qualified first-time home buyers may be exempt from the early distribution penalty.
 But for the most part, if you know you need to save for some big pre-retirement expenses, it may be better to do so in a non-qualified account.

 If you’re concerned about being in a higher tax bracket at retirement than you are now, a Roth IRA can make sense as a complement to your 401(k).
-The caveat is that these accounts are only available to people below a certain income level.
+A caveat is that these accounts are only available to people below a certain income level.

 3. Understand Your 401(k) Investment Options